tinovyatkin/pass-js/README.md

 -   Increased test coverage
 -   Adds strict dictionary fields values validation (where possible) to prevent errors earlier
 -   Adding support for geolocation fields and Becon fields
+-   Adding easy template and localization load from JSON file

 # Get your certificates